 N e w s

-The week of November 3rd begins with a mostly sunny Sunday with highs in the low 50's.
-Monday there will be intervals of clouds and sun with highs in the low 50's.
-Tuesday will be pleasantly warm with intervals of clouds and sun with highs in the mdi 60's.
-Wednesday will be pleasantly warm with intervals of clouds and sunshine with highs in the high 60's.
-Thursday will be partly sunny and mild with highs in the low 60's.
-Friday will have plenty of sun with highs in the high 50's.
-On Saturday there will be plenty of sunshine with highs in the low 50's.
-The trails are very dry and many water sources are dry.
+The week of November 17th begins with sun followed by clouds and mild weather on Sunday with highs in the high 50's.
+Monday will have times of clouds and sun with gusty winds and highs in the mid 50's.
+Tuesday will be partly sunny with highs in the low 50's.
+Wednesday will be mild with times of sun and clouds with highs in the high 50's.
+Thursday will be breezy in the morning with showers followed by clouds and cooler temperatures highs in the high 40's.
+Friday will be mostly cloudy with a little rain in the afternoon and highs in the low 40's.
+On Saturday there will be occasional wet snow in the morning with wind and low clouds and highs in the low 40's.
+The trails are very dry and many water sources are not flowing.
+The forest is so dry that there is a burn ban and hikers should be careful to obey it!
 There are layers of damp leaves and overnight condensation can make some rocks slippery which can ruin a nice trip to the mountains.
 Daylight will continue to slowly decrease heading toward the winter solstice and the end of daylight savings time means longer hikes should start early as daylight ends earlier.
 Packing a working headlamp is always a good idea as it may mean the difference between finishing a hike easily and wandering around in the forest.
 NEVER assume that conditions at the trailhead are the conditions on the mountain.
 The ticks are still around looking for a warm body during the cooler weather.
 Packing insect repellant may still be a good idea.
 When the weather conditions are constantly changing, be sure you have dressed appropriately in clothing that will wick away moisture to prevent it from accumulating in your clothing, which can, at the very least, be uncomfortable.
 Layering should be with non-cotton materials as cotton tends to hold moisture.
 Keeping hydrated is essential no matter the temperatures since hydrating properly will allow you to hike longer and in greater comfort.
 Be sure to carry plenty of water with you as local water sources can be unreliable and may be contaminated.
 Once you are thirsty, you are already dehydrated!
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by the afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!

 Sheila: September 24, 2011 - July 12, 2024